KhartesViewer/khartes/README.md

 This sub-section is not part of the tutorial, but it belongs with the current topic: loading TIFF files.

-The program `vc_layers` outputs TIFF files that represent flattened layers adjacent to a flattened segment.
+The program `vc_layers` outputs TIFF files that are images of the flattened layers adjacent to a flattened segment.
 These files have a different orientation than the TIFF files usually read by khartes.
-To alert khartes to this difference, so that the data volume created from these `vc_layer` TIFFs is properly oriented, check the box labeled `TIFFs are from vc_layers`.
+To alert khartes to this difference, so that the data volume created from these `vc_layer` TIFFs is properly oriented, put a check mark in the box labeled `TIFFs are from vc_layers`.

 ## Control Area: Volumes